What freelancers should know about coronavirus

 With the thousands of cases in over 100 countries taking over the headlines, the coronavirus outbreak seems to be the only thing people are talking about right now.
 For us freelancers, things might actually not be so bad.
+Especially after receiving the coronavirus relief money.
 Let’s dig in.

 If you already work from home, the coronavirus outbreak is likely just business-as-usual.
 You’ll just want to limit the number of excursions (meals with clients, in-person business meetings, supply runs, and so on).

 A lot of freelancers were forced to work from home and can claim a deduction.
 However, for many types of freelancing working from home isn’t an option.
 Rideshare, real estate, retail, hospitality, sales, construction and others are getting hit hard by diminished demand, and this will likely worsen over the coming weeks.
 If you work in one of these industries, you may want to consider picking up some remote freelancing work.
 It should also be noted that the Small Business Association (SBA) has opened up unemployment for freelancers.
 So if you lost income, you may receive a forgivable 1099 PPP loan to help yourself financially.

 If your budget can handle it, use the time to invest in a home office setup (plus, you’ll save money on taxes!) and maybe even pick up a few new books or online courses on topics you’ve been meaning to study up on (add this to your expense tracker!).

 If you’re a freelance workspace at home for the first time, please remember to toggle the “I have a home office” option in your Tax Profile.
-This will let your bookkeeper know that I should look out for common home office tax deductions, such as:
+This will let your bookkeeper know that I should look out for common home office deductions, such as:

 Whether you pay rent or own your home and pay a mortgage, a portion of those expenses are tax deductible.